About the Friends

 About Mills Mansion

-Originally built in 1832 and greatly expanded in the 1890’s, Mills Mansion (also known as Staatsburgh) is emblematic of the great country estates built in the nineteenth and early twentieth centuries to house America’s wealthiest families.
+Originally built in 1832 and greatly expanded in the 1890’s, Mills Mansion (formally known as Staatsburgh State Historic Site) is emblematic of the great country estates built in the nineteenth and early twentieth centuries to house America’s wealthiest families.

 Staatsburgh is a New York State Historic Site located within the boundaries of Mills-Norrie State Park.
 It is an elegant example of the great estates built by America’s financial and industrial leaders during the Gilded Age.